 How to Start Decluttering

 So, it’s not so much that I am a late adopter of decluttering but rather I have finally realised how essential it is to break the job up.

 Start by making a list of the areas you want to target and order them by what is really important to you.
 Either start at the top of the list or, if you want an easy win to build some momentum, pick the easiest job first and then go back and work your way down.

-Once you have decided your starting point, pick one element, for example, if your target area is your office, start with your desk or that pile of filing that is falling over.
-Always start with one thing at a time, chunk down the job into individual tasks within each area.
-Even if you were to clear one drawer every day, it wouldn’t be long before a whole chest of drawers was completed and then you can move onto the next thing.
+Once you have decided on your starting point you want to break it down even further.
+Pick one element, for example, if your target area is your office, start with your desk or that about-to-topple pile of filing.
+Always chunk the job into individual tasks within each area and work through them one-by-one – it’ll feel much more manageable!

 - Make a list of the areas you want to tackle

 - Break the clearing down into individual, manageable tasks

 - Set a specific amount of time every day to declutter and build it into your daily routine